fourwhitesocks/sveltekit-airtable/README.md

-#  SvelteKit site with using Airtable to capture contact form submissions
+#  SvelteKit site using Airtable to capture contact form submissions

 ## Specifics